2016 United States House of Representatives elections in Pennsylvania: Overview

+Statewide

+District

+Results of the 2016 United States House of Representatives elections in Pennsylvania:

 District 1

-The 1st district included central and South Philadelphia, the City of Chester, the Philadelphia International Airport and other small sections of Delaware County.The incumbent was Democrat Bob Brady, who had represented the district since 1998.
-He was re-elected with 83% of the vote in 2014 and the district had a PVI of D+28.
+The 1st district included central and South Philadelphia, the City of Chester, the Philadelphia International Airport and other small sections of Delaware County.
+The incumbent was Democrat Bob Brady, who had represented the district since 1998.
+He was re-elected with 83% of the vote in 2014, and the district had a PVI of D+28.

 Democratic primary

 Brady was unopposed for the Democratic nomination.
 Bryan Leib had filed with the FEC and announced his intention to challenge Brady for the Democratic nomination in July 2015, but did not file to run.